jvelasc25/documentation-test/docs/solutions/application-software/index.rst

    */index

-This is a placeholder main page for reference design application software.
+This is a placeholder page for a reference design application software.